7 min read

 Why does your community need a CERT?
 What emergencies pose the largest threat?
 Where do constituents lack education on how to address a natural disaster?

-Considering these questions before formulating your trainings for CERTs and community members will make the job substantially easier, and will have volunteers more engaged with an active objective in mind.
+Considering these questions before formulating your training for CERTs and community members will make the job substantially easier, and will have volunteers more engaged with an active objective in mind.
+Consider hosting a local public meeting to discuss these questions with larger groups.

 CERTs are typically trained annually on natural disaster mitigation and response techniques.
 After taking the time to formulate a well-thought out training, hold extensive yearly sessions for CERT volunteers.
 Also consider offering more specific disaster training in-between that directly cover the natural disasters that pose the biggest threats to your community.